Yettimania/st/README.md

 ### Colors

+Need to add .Xresources and load it on start if want other than default.

 To be clear about the color settings:

 - This build will use gruvbox colors by default and as a fallback.